-Kimberley Debus currently serves two congregations – as minister at First Universalist Church of Southold, NY, and as fellow for aesthetics at the Church of the Larger Fellowship.
-She is a 2014 graduate of Union Theological Seminary and a Candidate for Ministry.
-Kimberley participated in UU Wellspring in 2010-2011 as part of a joint venture of the Capital Region UUs of New York cluster.
-As she notes whenever asked – and sometimes without being asked – Wellspring made space for her ministerial discernment and transition from lay leader to seminarian and now to minister.
+Rev. Kimberley Debus works as a community minister in the Capital Region, inspiring congregations to more artful and art-filled worship, congregational life, and public witness.
+In addition to her community ministry, she is an adjunct consultant with the Central East Region.
+She has previously served the First Universalist Church of Southold on Long Island and One Island Family UU Congregation in Key West, and is a member of our congregation in Saratoga Springs.
+Kimberley first participated in UU Wellspring in 2010-2011 as part of a joint venture of the Albany, NY area cluster.
+As she notes whenever asked – and sometimes without being asked – UU Wellspring made space for her ministerial discernment and transition from lay leader to seminarian and now to minister.

 Rev. Deborah Raible is a community minister in private practice as a pastoral counselor in Seattle.
 She is a lifelong UU, following three previous generations of Unitarians in her family, and the third generation to go into the Unitarian (and now) Universalist ministry.
-Deborah is also a lifelong member of University Unitarian Church, Seattle, which ordained her in 1996 and called her as a Minister Affiliated in 1997, and where she is serving as acting parish minister while the search continues for a permanent second minister.
+Deborah is also a lifelong member of University Unitarian Church, Seattle, which ordained her in 1996 and called her as a Minister Affiliated in 1997.

 Sara Smalley has worked both as a professional educator and as a lay leader in multiple UU congregations in the Twin Cities.
 As a longtime member of First Universalist of Minneapolis, she was invited by Rev. Jen Crow to participate in the pilot year of UU Wellspring in that congregation.
 For her, the experience of UU Wellspring brought clarity to her call to ministry, and thus she is currently a seminarian at Meadville Lombard Theological School.
 Sara was the primary writer for the 2015 curriculum revision of the first year of UU Wellspring.
 She has a passion for exploring how Unitarian Universalism is best taught and most fully lived.